 Patients should exercise reasonable caution in avoiding devices that generate a strong electric or magnetic field.
 If a generator ceases operation while in the presence of electromagnetic interference (EMI), moving away from the source may allow it to return to its normal mode of operation.
 VNS Therapy System operation should always be checked by performing device diagnostics after any of the procedures mentioned in the physician's manuals.
 For clear imaging, patients may need to be specially positioned for mammography procedures, because of the location of the generator in the chest.

-Therapeutic radiation may damage the generator's circuitry.
+Therapeutic radiation may damage the generator's circuitry, although no testing has been done to date and no definite information on radiation effects is available.
 Sources of such radiation include therapeutic radiation, cobalt machines, and linear accelerators.
 The radiation effect is cumulative, with the total dosage determining the extent of damage.
 The effects of exposure to such radiation can range from a temporary disturbance to permanent damage, and may not be detectable immediately.
 External defibrillation may damage the generator.
 Use of electrosurgery [electrocautery or radio frequency (RF) ablation devices] may damage the generator.
-Magnetic resonance imaging (MRI) should not be performed using a transmit RF body coil for certain VNS Therapy device configurations or under certain specific conditions.
+Magnetic resonance imaging (MRI) should not be performed using a transmit RF body coil for certain VNS therapy device configurations or under certain specific conditions.
 In some cases, heating of the lead caused by the transmit RF body coil during MRI may result in serious injury.
 Static, gradient, and radio frequency (RF) electromagnetic fields associated with MRI may change the generator settings (i.e., reset parameters) or activate the VNS device if the Magnet Mode output remains "ON".
 Note that certain magnetic resonance (MR) system head coils operate in receive-only mode and require use of the transmit RF body coil.
 Other MR systems use a transmit/receive RF head coil.
 Local or surface coils may also be receive-only RF coils that require the transmit RF body coil for MRI.
 The use of a receive RF coil does not alter hazards of the transmit RF body coil.
-Exposure of the VNS Therapy System to any transmit RF coil must any transmit RF coil in the defined exclusion zones.
-See the MRI with the VNS Therapy System instructions for use for details or further instructions for special cases such as lead breaks or partially explanted VNS Therapy systems.
+Exposure of the VNS Therapy System to any transmit RF coil must be avoided.
+Do not perform MRI scans using any transmit RF coil in the defined exclusion zones.
+See MRI with the VNS Therapy System instructions for use for details or further instructions for special cases such as lead breaks or partially explanted VNS Therapy systems.
+Extracorporeal shockwave lithotripsy may damage the generator.
+If therapeutic ultrasound therapy is required, avoid positioning the area of the body where the generator is implanted in the water bath or in any other position that would expose it to ultrasound therapy.
+If that positioning cannot be avoided, program the generator output to 0 mA for the treatment, and then after therapy, reprogram the generator to the original parameters.
+If the patient receives medical treatment for which electric current is passed through the body (such as from a TENS unit), either the generator should be set to 0 mA or function of the generator should be monitored during initial stages of treatment.
+Routine therapeutic ultrasound could damage the generator and may be inadvertently concentrated by the device, causing harm to the patient.
+For complete information related to home occupational environments, cellular phones, other environmental hazards, other devices, and ECG monitors, refer to the physician's manuals.